Understanding Brand Equity: Importance and Effective Strategies

 Brand equity comprises consumer perception, which can lead to positive or negative business impacts.
 Negative brand perceptions can severely diminish customer trust and loyalty, impacting brand equity.
 Recognizing these challenges is crucial for effectively managing and sustaining brand equity.

 Volkswagen’s emissions scandal illustrates how negative perceptions can severely impact brand equity, leading to legal consequences and market share loss.
+Selecting the right marketing and branding agency partners is equally important for building, monitoring, and repairing perception over time.
 Managing brand equity requires a strategic focus on maintaining positive perceptions and addressing any issues that may arise.

 Negative Brand Equity